Lapin0t/grothendieck-cern/english.md

-found themselves under such psychological pressure to the point of suicide, it's because of the prevailing consensus that a person's worth was judged, for example, by their technical virtuosity in proving theorems, i.e. to perform excessively specialized operations -- when, the rest of the person was left completely in the shadows.
+found themselves under such psychological pressure to the point of suicide, it's because of the prevailing consensus that a person's worth was judged, for example, by their technical virtuosity in proving theorems, i.e. to perform excessively specialized operations---when, the rest of the person was left completely in the shadows.
 This is something I've experienced time and again.
 When we're talking a certain person and I ask, "Who is he?", I'm told, "He's a jerk."
 This meaning, between mathematicians, that it's a guy who either